asyncapi/website/content/blog/automated-releases.md

 > _But these tasks take only a couple of minutes from time to time, gimme a break_

-A couple of minutes here, a couple of minutes there and all suddenly you do not have time on more important things, on innovation.
+A couple of minutes here, a couple of minutes there and all of a sudden you do not have time on more important things, on innovation.
 Automation makes it easier to scale and eliminates errors.
 Distractions consume time and make you less productive.

 We kick ass at [AsyncAPI Initiative](https://www.asyncapi.com/) at the moment.
-We started regularly improve our tooling.
+We started to improve our tooling regularly.
 We are now periodically sharing project status in our [newsletter](https://www.asyncapi.com/subscribe), and host [bi-weekly open meetings](https://github.com/asyncapi/asyncapi/issues/115), but most important is that we just recently updated our roadmap.

 Am I just showing off?
 It sounds like, but that is not my intention.
 I wish to point out we are productive, and we want to continue this trend, this means we need automation.
 If you have libraries that you want to release regularly and you plan additional ones to come, you need to focus on release automation.